1. National Gallery of Australia sculptures

 Time Out says

 Opened in 1982 and renovated in 2010, Australia’s national gallery houses important Australian, Indigenous, Pacific, Asian, American and European masterpieces, including Jackson Pollock’s ‘Blue Poles’ and Constantin Brancusi’s ‘Bird in Space’.
-In 2015 the NGA established a department of contemporary international arts practice, focusing on post-millennial art, particularly moving image, performance and installation.
+In 2015, the National Gallery of Australia (NGA) established a department of contemporary international arts practice, focusing on post-millennial art, particularly moving image, performance and installation.

-The other major ‘must see’ at the NGA is the Sculpture Garden, which features work by Auguste Rodin, Henry Moore, Alexander Calder, Clement Meadmore, Inge King and more, as well as an installation of Pukamani burial poles (1979–84) from Bathurst and Melville Islands.
-If you visit Marsh Pond between 12.30 and 2pm, you’ll see Fujiko Nakaya's fog sculpture in eerie operation, sending waves of mist over the 66 bronze heads, emerging from the water, that comprise Indonesian artist Dadang Christanto’s ‘Heads from the North’ memorial (2004).
+The other major must-see at the NGA is the Sculpture Garden, which features work by Auguste Rodin, Henry Moore, Alexander Calder, Clement Meadmore, Inge King and more.
+If you visit Marsh Pond between 12.30pm and 2pm, you’ll see Fujiko Nakaya's fog sculpture in eerie operation, sending waves of mist over the 66 bronze heads, emerging from the water, that comprise Indonesian artist Dadang Christanto’s ‘Heads from the North’ memorial (2004).

 Details